kxyoshida/Stage-Drift-Correction/README.md

 "back2Origin_RigidBody.java"

  - An ImageJ plugin that applies "rigid-body" transformation to an image stack with reference to the Results Table listing the parameters.
-The Results Table should have rows as many as the number of the images in the active image stack and four columns "C1", "C2", "C3", and "C4", which represent the frame number, translation amount in x axis, translation amount in y axis, and rotation angle in radians, respectively to be applied for the corresponding slice of the image stack.
+The Results Table should have rows as many as the number of the images in the active image stack and four columns "C1", "C2", "C3", and "C4", which represent the frame number, translation amount in x axis, translation amount in y axis, and rotation angle in radians, respectively, to be applied for the corresponding slice of the image stack.
 Currently the plugin uses bicubic interpolation for treating subpixel values.

 "fiducial_Chaser.java"